-Indicator 8.3.1 The FSO establishes and implements management, harvesting and regeneration procedures, consistent with applicable Codes of Practice and Guidelines, to protect the productive capacity of the forest, including: a) implementing reduced impact logging techniques to minimise damage to residual stand and protect crop trees; b) implementing extraction techniques that minimise damage to soil and water values; c) timing harvesting and regeneration activities to maximise the potential for successful forest regeneration; and d) demarcating sensitive areas for the protection of soils.
-Villages).
-Evidence of compliance with Sections 1.1, 4.4.5, 6.1 and 6.4 of the Code of Practice and Guidelines.
+Indicator 8.3.1 The FSO establishes and implements management, harvesting and regeneration procedures, consistent with applicable Codes of Practice and Guidelines, to protect the productive capacity of the forest, including: a) implementing reduced impact logging techniques to minimise damage to FMP (large concessions).
+Area Work Plan (small concessions/private lands/Amerindian Villages).
+Evidence of compliance with Sections 1.1, 4.4.5, 6.1 and 6.4 of the Code of residual stand and protect crop trees; Practice and Guidelines. b) implementing extraction techniques that minimise damage to soil and water values; c) timing harvesting and regeneration activities to maximise the potential for successful forest regeneration; and d) demarcating sensitive areas for the protection of soils.
 Indicator 8.3.2 The FSO provides regular training for his or her workers on reduced-impact logging techniques and other procedures described in 8.3.1.
 Staff training records.
 Field inspection (management, harvesting and regeneration operations).
-Criterion 8.4 The FSO sets harvesting levels to ensure long term sustain. ability and optimum use.
+Criterion 8.4 The FSO sets harvesting levels to ensure long term sustaina ability and optimum use.
 Indicator 8.4.1 The FSO demonstrates that planned harvesting levels of both timber and non-forest timber products are sustainable in the long term and based on the best available information.
+FMP (large concessions.
+Area Work Plan (small concessions/private lands/Amerindian Villages).
 Indicator 8.4.2 For large concessions, the FSO undertakes pre-harvest inventories, harvest planning and sustainable yield calculations.
-Monitoring Report (GEC/EMD) Indicator 8.4.3 For small concessions, the FSO complies with allowable cut quotas established by the GFC.
+Monitoring Report (GFC/FMD.
+Evidence of compliance with the Code of Practice and Guidelines.
+Indicator 8.4.3 For small concessions, the FSO complies with allowable cut quotas established by the GFC.
 Production Register.
 Tag Request Form/Tag Issuance Letter.
 Indicator 8.4.4 The FSO maintains records of the quantity of timber and important non-timber forest products harvested and complies with the GFC's Wood Tracking System.
 Production Register.
 Tag Request Form/Tag Issuance Letter.
-Criterion 8.5 The FSO plans, establishes and maintains adequate infrastruand services while minimising negative impacts on the environment. ucture to ensure efficient delivery of goods Indicator 8.5.1 The FSO plans, constructs, and maintains its harvesting infrastructure (such as roads, skid trails or bridges) to ensure the efficient delivery of goods and services.
+Criterion 8.5 The FSO plans, establishes and maintains adequate infrastru and services while minimising negative impacts on the environment. cture to ensure efficient delivery of goods Indicator 8.5.1 The FSO plans, constructs, and maintains its harvesting infrastructure (such as roads, skid trails or bridges) to ensure the efficient delivery of goods and services.
 Evidence of compliance with Sections 4.5.1, 4.7, 5.1.3, 5.6, 6.3, 7.2-4 of the Code of Practice and Guidelines.
 Field inspection (infrastructure).
 Indicator 8.5.2 The FSO establishes and implements procedures, consistent with the Code of Practice and relevant Guidelines, to ensure that the construction and maintenance of its harvesting infrastructure (such as roads, skid tracks or bridges minimise negative impacts on the environment.
-(See explanatory note 29 in Annex 1) Practice 4.5.1, 4.7, 5.1.3, 5.6, 6.3,

-Principle 9 - Maintenance, Conservation or Appropriate Enhancement of Biological Diversity in Forest Ecosystems alignment.
+(See explanatory note 29 in Annex 1) Monitoring Report (GFC/FMD).
+Evidence of compliance with Code of Practice 4.5.1, 4.7, 5.1.3, 5.6, 6.3, 7.2-4 and Guidelines.
+Field inspection (infrastructure).
+Topographic map showing road alignment.
+Principle 9 - Maintenance, Conservation or Appropriate En in Forest Ecosystems hancement of Biological Diversity